Moesia Prima

-Moesia Prima (/ˈmiːʃə, -siə, -ʒə/; Latin: Moesia; Μοισία) was a frontier province of the late Roman Empire, situated in the central parts of present-day Serbia, along the south bank of the Danube River.
-Provincial capital was Viminacium, near modern Kostolac in Serbia).
+Moesia Prima (/ˈmiːʃə, -siə, -ʒə/; Latin: Moesia; Μοισία) was a frontier province of the Late Roman Empire, situated in the central parts of present-day Serbia, along the south bank of the Danube River.
+Its provincial capital was Viminacium, near modern Kostolac in Serbia).

 History

-Province of Moesia Prima was created at the end of the 3rd century during administrative reforms of Roman emperor Diocletian (284–305) who divided the Province of Moesia Superior in two separate provinces: Moesia Prima to the north and Dardania to the south.
+The province of Moesia Prima was created at the end of the 3rd century during administrative reforms of Roman emperor Diocletian (284–305) who divided the province of Moesia Superior in two separate provinces: Moesia Prima to the north and Dardania to the south.

 Sometime in 293–294, emperor Diocletian traveled through Moesia Superior and came to its capital Viminacium.
-During that visit he created new province under the name Moesia Superior Margensis or Moesia Prima.
+During that visit he created a new province under the name Moesia Superior Margensis or Moesia Prima.
 The term Margensis was used in reference to the name of Margus River that runs through the province.
-Emperor also registered that the inhabitants of province wrote in Latin, as opposed to Greek in the southern regions.
+Diocletian also registered that the inhabitants of province wrote in Latin, as opposed to Greek in the southern regions.

-At first, Province of Moesia Prima belonged to the Diocese of Moesia.
-Probably under emperor Constantine I (306–337), the Diocese of Moesia was split in two, forming the Diocese of Dacia in the north and Diocese of Macedonia in the south.
-Province of Moesia Prima became part of Diocese of Dacia, that belonged to the Praetorian prefecture of Illyricum.
+At first, the province of Moesia Prima belonged to the Diocese of Moesia.
+Probably under the emperor Constantine I (306–337), the Diocese of Moesia was split in two, forming the Diocese of Dacia in the north and Diocese of Macedonia in the south.
+The province of Moesia Prima became part of Diocese of Dacia, that belonged to the Praetorian prefecture of Illyricum.

 The emperor Jovian (363-364) who reestablished Christianity as the official religion of the Roman Empire was born in Moesia Prima, in Singidunum.
-In his early career, later Roman emperor Theodosius I served as military commander of Moesia Prima in 373.
-In 382 Roman emperors Theodosius I and Gratian met in Viminacium, the capital of Moesia Prima, during the Gothic Wars.
+In his early career, later to become Roman emperor, Theodosius I served as military commander of Moesia Prima in 373.
+In 382 the Roman emperors Theodosius I and Gratian met in Viminacium, the capital of Moesia Prima, during the Gothic Wars.